Sample Answer

 Biblical Perspective

-In the early days of the Church, Acts 4:32-36 records one of the greatest strengths and Christ-like actions of the early church.
-Acts 4:32 observes that, “All the believers were one in heart and mind.
+In the early days of the Church, Acts 4:32-36 records one of the early church’s greatest strengths and Christ-like actions.
+Acts 4:32 observes, “All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had” (NIV).

-How should the patterns of social responsibility exhibited and explained in these verses be applied to our culture, lives, and actions today?
-What can we learn from our early Church brethren
+How should the social responsibility patterns exhibited and explained in these verses be applied to our culture, lives, and actions today?
+What can we learn from our early Church brethren?